throw3278away/KerbalColoniesIndustrialProcesses/README.md

 ### Requirements
 Kerbal Colonies Core

-KerbalColonies-ExtraplanetaryLaunchpadsConfig
+KerbalColonies-ELPConfig

 Both can be found on CKAN or https://forum.kerbalspaceprogram.com/topic/227961-kerbal-colonies-v1011-hotfix-112x/

+Patch Manager: CKAN or https://forum.kerbalspaceprogram.com/topic/163072-112x-patchmanager/

 And at least one of the mods listed in ```Resource Extraction and Conversion Recipes``` section.
 Otherwise, this mod will not do anything.

 ### New facilities:
-#### Nuclear Works
+#### Advanced ISRU
-  For all your nuclear processing needs.
+  For all your nuclear processing and advanced ISRU recipe needs needs.
 Currently using KC ISRU KK group but with double the cost.
 If Community Resource Pack is installed, Uraninite will be added to KC Mining Facility and EnrichedUranium from Uraninite will be added to this building.
 #### Phase Conversion Facility
   Liquid to gas and gas to liquid.
 Does not require Kerbals to operate.
 #### Greenhouse